 Additionally, A-List Preferred and A-List members receive priority boarding, which means Southwest checks them in before everyone else 36 hours ahead of the departure time.
 When flying standby, however, elite members lose the privilege of priority boarding.

-If that fails, head to the airport within 2 hours of the originally-scheduled flight to get on a standby list and try not to wring your hands waiting to see if you get a seat!
+If that fails, head to the airport within two hours of the originally scheduled flight to get on a standby list and then wait to see if you get a seat.